-Spotting me crying like a scared little girl she offloaded her wrath onto me.
+Spotting me crying, like a scared little girl, she offloaded her wrath onto me.
 How dare I think she had left me alone in the house, she was just out the front.
+What she said and what I saw did not match.
 The disgust on her face was enough to separate us emotionally for decades, and enough to know that showing fear is punishable.
 Bury it…keep it buried…if it shows signs of emerging stomp on that blackness until it is so deeply submerged it can surely do no more damage.
 She was no longer my protector and nurturer, she was my dungeon master, the judge, the guilt trip.
+My gaslighter.
 My childhood ended that day.
 Survival commenced.
 Out of the cocoon should have emerged a butterfly, but I was not ready for my metamorphosis.
 I had also lost the protection wrapped around me to allow for a secure transformation.
 Out in the world, on a path anticipating only mental, physical, emotional and psychic attack.
 The only support, a tattered cord that stretched from my head to a fearful mother, disappearing up into an ancestral line of mute submission.

 It takes a lot of courage to look at your own history impartially.
 Lots of responsibility involved though, not for everyone.
 Not everyone wants ownership.

 It is extremely empowering to reinterpret memories as lessons that helped you to learn what you needed to know to be the person you are now.

 That knowledge alone carries momentum to move toward the person you want to become.